 After a preparatory meeting in September 2016 in Berlin, the group Global Migration and Human Rights was established as a GYA working group in 2017.
 The group met again in May 2017 in Edinburgh.
 An international workshop on Global Individual Responsibility was held in April 2018 in Munich, Germany.
+From May 2019 onwards, the group is being led by two new co-leads.

 An international workshop on Global Individual Responsibility was held in April 2018.
 It aimed to expand on an understanding of the role of individual citizens in refugee integration, and reach new scholarly insights.
 Altogether 14 international speakers – scholars from a wide variety of disciplines, as well as practitioners and activists – discussed concepts of global individual responsibility and shed light on individual action and integration practices in high-income Western countries.
 See here for a workshop report.